aemooooon/Software-engineering-profolio/sprintgoals/index.md

 I was try to use the first one, but some werid problems I haven't solve and also talk to Martin the best way is the second one as he said.
 So here I just list some key point:

-### Agile-ness
-As the decision of meeting, I have took two user stories in this stage, the one is Search features, other one is DeployOntoServer.
-And also I will do some change on trickings view such as dropdown list on the add new tracks page.<br>
 The index route of trackingsController below, just check the user whether click the button or not, and return the both way might be result.
 ```php\
 use Illuminate\Http\Request;